mrwatson-de/fmworkmate.github.io/about-this-website.md

 ## compresspng.com

 I use [compresspng.com](https://compresspng.com/) to compress PNG images, and it works great, on average reducing file sizes to about 1/3 their original size without noticeable loss of quality.

+## Building the Website

+When commits are pushed to GitHub the build action is triggered.

+On the Actions tab of the [repository](https://github.com/mrwatson-de/fmworkmate.github.io) you can see the [state of the build process](https://github.com/mrwatson-de/fmworkmate.github.io/actions)?